Relatively Moving Systems in "True Transformations Relativity"

-This result is already found in \cite{ivezpla}.
-Similarly, to find $ Q_{AB}^{\prime }$ in $S_{AB}^{\prime }$ one first determines $j_{+}^{\mu }$ in $S,$ $j_{+}^{\mu }=(c\rho _{0},0),$ and then by the LT one obtains $ j_{+}^{\prime \mu }=(c\gamma \rho _{0},-c\gamma \beta \rho _{0})$ in $ S_{AB}^{\prime }$. $Q_{AB}^{\prime }$, for the moving loop in $ S_{AB}^{\prime }$, is found from (\ref{charge}) in the same way as in \cite {Bilic} and it is, of course, equal to $Q_{AB}$.
-The evaluation of $Q_{EF}$ in the $\overline{EF}$ side, which is parallel to the $\overline{AB}$ side, proceeds in the same way as for $Q_{AB}$.
-However the relative velocity of the $S_{EF}^{\prime }$ frame, the rest frame for the electrons in the $ \overline{EF}$ side, and the $S$ frame is now $v^{\mu }=(\gamma c,-\gamma v)$ .
-Hence, $j_{-}^{\mu }$ is now $j_{-}^{\mu }=(-c\gamma \rho _{0},c\gamma \beta \rho _{0})$ and
+This result is already found in [5].
+Similarly, to find $Q_{AB}^{\prime }$ in $S_{AB}^{\prime }$ one first determines $j_{+}^{\mu }$ in $S$, $ j_{+}^{\mu }=(c\rho _{0},0)$, and then by the LT one obtains $j_{+}^{\prime \mu }=(c\gamma \rho _{0},-c\gamma \beta \rho _{0})$ in $S_{AB}^{\prime }$. $ Q_{AB}^{\prime }$, for the moving loop in $S_{AB}^{\prime }$, is found from ( \ref{charge}) in the same way as in [16] and it is, of course, equal to $ Q_{AB}$.
+The evaluation of $Q_{EF}$ in the $\overline{EF}$ side, which is parallel to the $\overline{AB}$ side, proceeds in the same way as for $ Q_{AB} $.
+However the relative velocity of the $S_{EF}^{\prime }$ frame, the rest frame for the electrons in the $\overline{EF}$ side, and the $S$ frame is now $v^{\mu }=(\gamma c,-\gamma v)$.
+Hence, $j_{-}^{\mu }$ is now $ j_{-}^{\mu }=(-c\gamma \rho _{0},c\gamma \beta \rho _{0})$ and

 Thus we find that there are charges $Q_{AB}$ and $-Q_{AB}$ on the sides $ \overline{AB}$ and $\overline{EF}$, respectively, in the $S$ frame in which the loop is at rest.
 According to (\ref{charge}) $Q_{EF}$ is an invariant charge, hence $Q_{EF}^{\prime }$ for the moving loop is $=Q_{EF}=-Q_{AB}$.
 Moreover, it can be immediately concluded that the charge $Q_{BE}$, in $S$, in the vertical side $\overline{BE}$must be the same as $Q_{AB}$; it is the simple change of the spatial axes x and y.
 Thus $Q_{BE}=Q_{AB}$.
 Similarly the charge $Q_{FA}$, in $S$, in the vertical side $\overline{FA}$ is $ Q_{FA}=-Q_{AB}$.
 The total charge in $S$, the rest frame of the loop with current, is zero $Q=Q_{AB}+Q_{BE}+Q_{EF}+Q_{FA}=0$, as it must be.
-It remains zero in every IFR since the charges in all sides are invariant charges according to (\ref{charge}).
+It remains zero in every IFR since the charges in all sides are invariant charges according to (\ref{charge}), which means that they are the same for both, moving and stationary current loop.
 Thus, we find the same behaviour for a moving loop with current and for the same loop but at rest in a given IFR.